amckenna41/pySAR/README.md

 Research Article
 ----------------
-The research article that accompanied this software is: "Machine Learning Based Predictive Model for the Analysis of Sequence Activity Relationships Using Protein Spectra and Protein Descriptors".
+The research article that accompanied this software is titled: "Machine Learning Based Predictive Model for the Analysis of Sequence Activity Relationships Using Protein Spectra and Protein Descriptors".
 This research article is uploaded to the repository as [pySAR_research.pdf][pdf].
 The article was published in the Journal of Biomedical Informatics and is available [here][article].
 There is also a quick jupyter notebook demo of `pySAR` available [here][demo].

 How to cite
 -----------